-One of the most effective ways to entice top level talent to your organization is with unique and enviable employee perks.
-But does offering your employees guaranteed benefits give them incentive to work harder or remain a part of your company?
+One of the most effective ways to entice top-level talent to your organization is with unique and enviable employee perks.
+But does offering your employees guaranteed benefits give them the incentive to work harder or remain a part of your company?

 Motivational theory at the organizational level suggests that success is relative to the way in which a company motivates its staff to perform in group and individual settings.
 Unfortunately, because employee perks are available to one and all, regardless of performance, they don't make the best motivational tools.
 Rewards and recognition for performance do, however.

 Company perks are a necessity for attracting “A” players